Are you wondering how to learn French as quickly and conveniently as possible, but not sure where to start? We’ve got you covered.

 If you’re looking for the best online platform to learn French, we recommend taking a look at some of the resources listed above.
 With a little time and effort, you’ll be able to master the language in no time.

-While there are many different platforms out there that offer French courses, we believe that Coursera, Skillshare, and LinkedIn Learning are the best of the bunch.
+While there are many different platforms out there that offer French courses, we believe that Rosetta Stone is the best of the bunch thanks to its comprehensive, immersive approach.

-So whether you’re looking for a comprehensive course to get you started, a more specialized program to help you perfect your skills, or just some quick and easy lessons to fit into your busy schedule, one of these three platforms is sure to have what you’re looking for.
+So whether you’re looking for a comprehensive course to get you started, a more specialized program to help you perfect your skills, or just some quick and easy lessons to fit into your busy schedule, one of the platforms in this guide is sure to have what you’re looking for.

 Have any questions about how to learn French?
 Leave us a comment and we’ll help.